Call or Chat 24/7

 Minnesota Statute of Limitations

-• In cases of injuries to minors the statute of limitations starts to run on the day of the injury but will be tolled until the child reaches the age of majority.
+• Injuries to minors: The statute of limitations starts to run on the day of the injury but will be tolled until the child reaches the age of majority (Minn.
+Stat. § 541.15).

 Our Experience and Case Results